labilezhu/devops-insider/docs/source/service-mesh/istio/istio-mtls/istio-mtls-smartness-explained.md

 [Application protocols](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation) or ALPN is an TLS extension, which is ideally used by clients and servers to negotiate application level protocol for example for http2 upgrade if server supports http2.
 Standard ALPN values are h2, http1.1.
 Client sets the supported application protocols in the tls client hello message.
 For example:![img](istio-mtls-smartness-explained.assets/_7nmGpiwkmi-d_f7uQEAkZVpyNqRMQIaOMNymJWrAEIviDmekFgizTLQroTcaD6Y5QKy4YBxRf8Ju-yIW2JPf6NYzErslWWlhKB6Hej00eClrnviT_5AGUWbosGf_-9c942EriZNuu8SsKFUUb8.png)

-Istio leveraged this TLS extension for communicating from client sidecar to server sidecar that TLS encryption is using Istio issued certs and not the custom certs setup by the user.
+<mark>Istio leveraged this TLS extension for communicating from client sidecar to server sidecar that TLS encryption is using Istio issued certs and not the custom certs setup by the user</mark>.
 Client sidecar sets Istio-defined alpn values, which then helps at server sidecar to match the appropriate filter chain.

 ##### How client sidecar adds Istio-defined ALPNs in the TLS client hello message